 Income tax provision (benefit)

-Vehicle and non-vehicle debt-related charges(a)(n)
+Vehicle and non-vehicle debt-related charges(a)(m)

 12